 Fees & Funding: Undergraduate

-The tuition fee for 2024-25 for a full time Higher Education course has been set at £9,000 for non-international students.
+The tuition fee for 2025-26 for a full time Higher Education course has been set at £9,275* for UK students.

 Tuition fees go directly towards your experience at HCA.
-They cover the cost of teaching, administration, maintenance, catering, equipment and facilities.
+They cover the cost of teaching, facilities, equipment and running costs.

 Loans and support

-A loan is available for English students & students from European Union member states to cover your tuition fees in full.
+A Tuition Fee loan is available for all UK residents (home students) studying for a first undergraduate degree to cover your tuition fees in full.
 The amount you borrow does not depend on your household income.
 The Student Loans Company pays this directly to the College.

 Extra Help Available from Student Finance England